FindMySchool LogoFindMySchool

 Ormiston Shelfield demonstrates genuine improvement across the timeline visible in Ofsted records.
 The jump from Requires Improvement in 2019 to Good across all categories in January 2023 reflects sustained effort from leadership and staff.
 The sixth form particularly shows promising trajectory, with A-level results and university destinations indicating growing academic ambition.
 The physical transformation through capital investment signals institutional confidence.

 This is a school working effectively with its local community, committed to inclusive education and personal character development alongside academic progress.
-GCSE results place it in the below-average band in England, but sixth form performance and internal progression patterns suggest genuine capability.
+GCSE results place it in the lower part of the national distribution, with an academic rank of 2,784th of 3,895, while sixth form performance is stronger but still not top-tier nationally at 1,860th of 2,549 for A-level academic outcomes.
 Best suited to families seeking a mainstream, non-selective secondary with strong pastoral care, inclusive values, and realistic university pathways for motivated students.
 For families prioritising very high academic rankings, the GCSE data warrants careful consideration against alternatives.
 The academy works best for students who thrive in structured, consistent environments and benefit from explicit behaviour frameworks and mentoring relationships.

 Yes.
 The school was rated Good across all categories by Ofsted in January 2023, representing significant improvement from the previous Requires Improvement rating.
 This marks genuine progress in teaching quality, behaviour, sixth form provision, and leadership.
-The academy continues to develop academically, with particularly strong A-level results and positive sixth form destinations.
+The academy continues to develop academically, with sixth form results stronger than its GCSE rank but not top-tier nationally.

-GCSE results are below England average, with an attainment 8 score of 40.4 and 33% of pupils achieving grade 5 or above in English and Maths.
-However, A-level results are markedly stronger, with 57% achieving A*-B grades, placing the sixth form in line with national typical performance.
+GCSE results are below the stronger national profiles, with an Attainment 8 score of 38.4 and 25.8% of pupils achieving grade 5 or above in English and Maths.
+However, A-level results are stronger than the GCSE rank suggests, with 40% achieving A*-B grades and an A-level academic rank of 1,860th of 2,549.
 This suggests either strong progression filtering or effective teaching at sixth form level.
-The school ranks in the top 30% of schools in England for A-level outcomes (FindMySchool ranking).

 The school offers extensive extracurricular activities including football, basketball, badminton, cricket, hockey and netball.
 A modern sports hall with specialist courts supports competitive fixtures and intramural participation.
 Drama, theatre production, music ensembles, Duke of Edinburgh Award schemes, and STEM clubs provide breadth beyond sports.
 The annual ski trip to Italy represents a flagship experience.
 All major activities run after school or during lunchtimes without charge.